dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Job debugging/Online debugging.md

 ## Query online debugging results

 **Note:** Before you query the results of online debugging, make sure that you have published and started the job.
-For more information, see [Publish a job](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data development/Publish a job.md)and [t147761.md\#](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data development/Start a job.md).
+For more information, see [Publish a job](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data development/Publish a job.md) and [Start a job](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data development/Start a job.md).

 To query the results of online debugging, follow these steps: